tinghuiz/appearance-flow/README.md

 ### Repo organization:

 * A copy of Caffe used for our experiments is included.
 Specifically, it includes our CPU implementation of the bilinear differentiable image sampler (see 'include/caffe/layers/remap_layer.hpp' and 'src/caffe/layers/remap_layer.cpp').
 * 'models/' contains sample prototxt files of our view synthesis models.
-The caffemodels can be downloaded via https://people.eecs.berkeley.edu/~tinghuiz/projects/appearanceFlow/caffemodels/[model_ name].caffemodel
+The caffemodels can be downloaded via https://people.eecs.berkeley.edu/~tinghuiz/projects/appearanceFlow/caffemodels/[MODEL_NAME].caffemodel
 * 'data/' contains the lists of training and testing shapes in our ShapeNet experiments.

 ### Sample ShapeNet Results on Single-view 3D object rotation